Sealed vs. Unsealed Saltillo Tile

 Here’s a little backstory.
 At Rustico Tile and Stone, we used to actively promote unsealed Saltillo tile.
 Why?
 We wanted to maintain a strategic competitive edge in pricing for this handmade Mexican tile.
 Unsealed Saltillo tile is (a bit) less expensive than Sealed Saltillo tile.
 So we wanted our lowest price ‘out there.’

 And, we sold a lot of it.
 A whole lot.

 Then the headaches, complaints, and maintenance issues flooded our phone lines and emails.
-Our customers had terrible experiences trying to deal with unsealed tile.
-We spent more time trying to fix our customers flooring issues than selling tile.
+Our customers had terrible experiences trying to deal with unsealed tiles.
+We spent more time trying to fix our customers’ flooring issues than selling tile.

 So we learned from those experiences and made changes.

-Today, we lead the market in low cost and quality for Sealed Saltillo tiles.
-We changed the way Saltillo tile was sold and installed for many decades.→ The up front cost of unsealed Saltillo tile is less expensive than sealed Saltillo tile.
+Today, based out of Austin, TX, we lead the market in low cost and quality for Sealed Saltillo tiles.
+We changed the way Saltillo tile was sold and installed for many decades.→ The upfront cost of unsealed Saltillo tile is less expensive than sealed Saltillo tile.
 But, there is so much more to be considered.

 Left unsealed, this clay tile will stain easily.
 So, it must be sealed.
 That’s where things can get expensive for those people who initially purchased unsealed Saltillo tile.

 Did you know that our sealed Saltillo tiles have 5 coats of penetrating sealer soaked into the clay?
 This process is done at our factory.
 We seal thousands of square feet of tile every month so we can do it inexpensively.

 Have you shopped for sealer at Home Depot or Lowes lately?
 It’s not inexpensive, unfortunately.